Hair (musical): Music

 After studying the music of the Bantu at Cape Town University, MacDermot incorporated African rhythms into the score of Hair.
 He listened to "what [the Bantu] called quaylas ... [which have a] very characteristic beat, very similar to rock.
 Much deeper though. ...
-Hair is very African – a lot of [the] rhythms, not the tunes so much."
+Hair is very African—a lot of [the] rhythms, not the tunes so much."
 Quaylas stress beats on unexpected syllables, and this influence can be heard in songs like "What a Piece of Work Is Man" and "Ain't Got No Grass".
 MacDermot said, "My idea was to make a total funk show.
-They said they wanted rock & roll – but to me that translated to 'funk.'"
-That funk is evident throughout the score, notably in songs like "Colored Spade" and "Walking in Space".

-MacDermot has claimed that the songs "can't all be the same.
+They said they wanted rock & roll—but to me that translated to 'funk'."
+Funk influence is evident throughout the score, notably in songs like "Colored Spade" and "Walking in Space".
+But MacDermot said the songs "can't all be the same.
 You've got to get different styles. ...
-I like to think they're all a little different."
-As such, the music in Hair runs the gamut of rock: from the rockabilly sensibilities of "Don't Put it Down" to the folk rock rhythms of "Frank Mills" and "What a Piece of Work is Man".
-"Easy to Be Hard" is pure rhythm and blues, and protest rock anthems abound: "Ain't Got No" and "The Flesh Failures".
+I like to think they're all a little different".
+The music in Hair varies from the rockabilly sensibilities of "Don't Put it Down" to the folk rock rhythms of "Frank Mills" and "What a Piece of Work is Man" to rhythm and blues in "Easy to Be Hard" and protest rock anthems, such as "Ain't Got No" and "The Flesh Failures".
 The acid rock of "Walking in Space" and "Aquarius" are balanced by the mainstream pop of "Good Morning Starshine".
-Scott Miller ties the music of Hair to the hippies' political themes: "The hippies ... were determined to create art of the people and their chosen art form, rock/folk music was by its definition, populist. ...
-[T]he hippies' music was often very angry, its anger directed at those who would prostitute the Constitution, who would sell America out, who would betray what America stood for; in other words, directed at their parents and the government."
-Theatre historian John Kenrick explains the application of rock music to the medium of the stage:
+Miller ties the music of Hair to the hippies' political themes: The hippies ... were determined to create art of the people and their chosen art form, rock/folk music was by its definition, populist. ...
+[T]he hippies' music was often very angry, its anger directed at those who would prostitute the Constitution, who would sell America out, who would betray what America stood for; in other words, directed at their parents and the government.

 The music did not resonate with everyone.
-Leonard Bernstein remarked "the songs are just laundry lists" and walked out of the production.
-Richard Rodgers could only hear the beat and called it "one-third music".

-John Fogerty said, "Hair is such a watered down version of what is really going on that I can't get behind it at all."
-Gene Lees, writing for High Fidelity, stated that John Lennon found it "dull", and he wrote, "I do not know any musician who thinks it's good."
+Leonard Bernstein said, "the songs are just laundry lists", and walked out of the production.
+Richard Rodgers could hear only the beat and called it "one-third music".
+John Fogerty said, "Hair is such a watered-down version of what is really going on that I can't get behind it at all."
+For High Fidelity, Gene Lees wrote that John Lennon found the show "dull" and "I do not know any musician who thinks it's good."
+Theatre historian John Kenrick countered:

+[Hair's] explosion of revolutionary proclamations, profanity and hard rock shook the musical theatre to its roots. ...
+Most people in the theatre business [and] Tony voters tried to ignore Hair's importance, shutting it out from any honors.
+However, some now insisted it was time for a change.
+New York Times critic Clive Barnes gushed that Hair was "the first Broadway musical in some time to have the authentic voice of today rather than the day before yesterday."